-If you are interested in taking your downhill skiing skills and experience to the backcountry and into the mountains, the Ski Mountaineering School offered by the Colorado Mountain Club may be for you.
+If you are interested in taking your downhill skiing skills and backcountry ski experience to the peaks and high mountains, the Ski Mountaineering School offered by the Colorado Mountain Club may be for you.
 The Ski Mountaineering School is intended to develop the skills, attitudes, and awareness needed for ski mountaineering tours, such as 13′er and 14′er ski descents in Colorado and ski traverses and ski mountaineering routes in Europe and Canada.
 Some of the topics covered include planning and preparation, ski gear and equipment, ski techniques, route finding, and avalanche assessment.

 - Steep ski skills (black diamond) in varied terrain and snow conditions, including ascending and descending in controlled manner.
-No need to be a “ripper”, but skiing in full control is important.
+No need to be a “ripper,” but skiing in full control in all snow conditions is important.

 - Fitness and stamina to climb/travel at 1000’/ hr and 3 mph on skis for 3000+ foot, 3-5 mile ascents.

 - Experience with traveling on skins (ski or splitboard) in mountain terrain for at least 1 full season including at least 1 CMC ski outing or the Boulder Group Ski Clinic (cmcboulder.org/bms/backCountrySki.html).